maymaays/patient-rescue/README.md

 <img width="413" alt="screen shot 2560-10-23 at 6 35 11 pm" src="https://user-images.githubusercontent.com/17776844/31887120-5642dfec-b821-11e7-874f-b846ac66b253.png">

-- This picture shows an example of output when a user inputs his/her name and system doesn't seem to be able suggest hospital.
+- This picture shows an example of output when a user inputs his/her name and system doesn't seem to be able to suggest hospital.